The Human Race

 Before the dawn of humanity, the Lords of Heaven resolved to fashion a body of flesh, each according to his own desires and purpose, for together they had forged the mortal soul to inhabit the world.

-Now, while the gods troubled themselves with clever schemes and wise doctrines, with which to formulate their children, Hedakir, youngest of the Lords of Heaven, saw the folly of their ways, saying to himself,
+Now, while the gods troubled themselves with clever schemes and wise doctrines, with which to create their children, Hedakir, youngest of the Lords of Heaven, saw the folly of their ways, saying to himself,

 So Hedakir fashioned such bodies.
 From bone, breath, and blood, he fashioned them, and he also bound to each a soul, giving it life and will.
 And so he called his creations "human" and said to them,